 Smart Alerts Triggers can be configured to block certain content.
 If you see the block page below, the page was blocked by a custom Trigger.
 Triggers can be configured and modified on the Triggers page in Smart Alerts.

 Browsing Disabled by a Teacher

 Teachers have the ability to lock the browser of a student during an active classroom session using the "Lock Screen" command.
-The command is designed to unlock at the end of the session, but if a student joins a new session before the first session ends, they will remain unlocked.
+The command is designed to unlock at the end of the session, but if a student joins a new session before the first session ends, they will remain locked.

-The Lock/Unlock Screen command can be issued by any teacher, so if a student joins your session in a "browsing disabled" state, they can be quickly unlocked by selecting the student and issuing the unlock screen command.
+The Lock/Unlock Screen command can be issued by any teacher, so if a student joins your session in a "browsing disabled" state, they can be quickly unlocked by selecting the student and issuing the "Unlock Screen" command.